nuxeo-sandbox/nuxeo-hyland-content-intelligence-connector/README.md

   // Encode with the helper
   var base64 = Base64Helper.blob2Base64(blob);

-  // Prepare the call to Hyland Content Intelligence var payload = {
+  // Prepare the call to Hyland Content Intelligence, with the
+  // payload expected by the "/description" endpoint. var payload = {
     "type" : "base64",
     "media_type": blob.getMimeType(),